DrewNaylor/HideSettingsPages/README.md

   - Ignore the ad on that page, scroll down, and click the orange Download button.
 Note that this is the web installer and it'll download its components after it's opened.
 May take a while to download.

 - Windows versions: Windows 7 SP1, 10.
-  - Windows 8.0 and Windows 8.1 untested although they might work.
+  - Windows 8.0 and Windows 8.1 are untested although they might work.
 HideSettingsPages is intended to be used on Windows 10 Creators Update and above, though it does work on Windows 7 SP1.

 - Architectures: x86 (32-bit) and x64 (64-bit.)